duyanhphanduc/eCommerce-Events-History-in-Cosmetics-Shop/README.md

 5. What is the conversion rate from cart to purchase?
 6. How long do users typically spend in a single session on the cosmetics online store?
 7. What is the distribution of user sessions across different times of day and days of the week?
-8. How do product/category popularity and purchase patterns vary across different user demographics (e.g. age, gender, location)?
-9. What is the average order value in the cosmetics online store?
-10. What is the customer retention rate over time?